Business valuation: Asset-based approaches

 In asset-based analysis the value of a business is equal to the sum of its assets.
 The values of these assets must be adjusted to fair market value wherever possible.
-The value of a company's intangible assets, such as goodwill, is generally impossible to determine apart from the company's overall enterprise value.
+The value of a company's intangible assets, such as goodwill, is generally impossible to determine apart from the company's overall enterprise value (see tangible common equity).
 For this reason, the asset-based approach is not the most probative method of determining the value of going business concerns.
 In these cases, the asset-based approach yields a result that is probably less than the fair market value of the business.

+The asset based approach is the entry barrier value and should preferably be used in businesses having mature or declining growth cycle, and is more suitable for a capital intensive industry.

 In considering an asset-based approach, the valuation professional must consider whether the shareholder whose interest is being valued would have any authority to access the value of the assets directly.
 Shareholders own shares in a corporation, but not its assets, which are owned by the corporation.
-A controlling shareholder may have the authority to direct the corporation to sell all or part of the assets it owns and to distribute the proceeds to the shareholder(s).
+A controlling shareholder may have the authority to direct the corporation to sell all or part of the assets it owns and to distribute the proceeds to the shareholders.
 The non-controlling shareholder, however, lacks this authority and cannot access the value of the assets.
 As a result, the value of a corporation's assets is not the true indicator of value to a shareholder who cannot avail himself of that value.
-The asset based approach is the entry barrier value and should preferably to be used in businesses having mature or declining growth cycle and is more suitable for capital intensive industry.

 Adjusted net book value may be the most relevant standard of value where liquidation is imminent or ongoing; where a company earnings or cash flow are nominal, negative or worth less than its assets; or where net book value is standard in the industry in which the company operates.
 The adjusted net book value may also be used as a "sanity check" when compared to other methods of valuation, such as the income and market approaches.

 Cultural valuation method

 Besides mathematical approaches for the valuation of companies a rather unknown method includes also the cultural aspect.
-The so-called Cultural valuation method (Cultural Due Diligence) seeks to combine existing knowledge, motivation and internal culture with the results of a net-asset-value method.
+The so-called "cultural valuation method" (cultural due diligence) seeks to combine existing knowledge, motivation and internal culture with the results of a net-asset-value method.
 Especially during a company takeover uncovering hidden problems is of high importance for a later success of the business venture.